azizzaeny/composable/packages/clojure.core/readme.md

 }
 ```

-### Documentation & Implementation
+### Documentation
-the documentations and the actual code is produced by using literate programming method
+the Implementation  and the actual code is produced by using literate programming method
 - [part 01 - working with objects](./01.objects.md)
 - [part 02 - working with collections](./02.collections.md)
 - [part 03 - functions compositions](./03.functions.md)